Erich von Stroheim: Background and personal life

 However, the fashion photographer Helmut Newton, whose first language was German, used a clip from a Stroheim film on which to base one of his fantasy nude photographs, and he has commented that in the clip Stroheim speaks "a very special kind of Prussian officer lingo – it's very abrupt: it's very, very funny".

 Stroheim was married three times.
 He was married to Margaret Knox from 1913 to 1915; His second marriage was to Mae Jones from 1916 to 1919.
 He was never divorced from his third wife Valerie Germonprez, though he lived with actress Denise Vernac, from 1939 until his death.
 Vernac also starred with him in several films.
-Two of Stroheim's sons eventually joined the film business: Erich Jr. (1916–1968) as an assistant director and Josef (1922–2002) as a sound editor.
+Stroheim's two sons eventually joined the film business: Erich Jr. (1916–1968) as an assistant director and Josef (1922–2002) as a sound editor.

 After appearing in 1950's Sunset Boulevard, Stroheim moved to France where he spent the last part of his life.
 There his silent film work was much admired by artists in the French film industry.
 In France he acted in films, wrote several novels that were published in French, and worked on various unrealized film projects.
 He was awarded the French Legion of Honour shortly before his death.

 In 1956, Stroheim began to suffer severe back pain, which was diagnosed as cancer.
 He eventually became paralyzed and was carried to his drawing room to receive the Legion of Honor award from an official delegation.
 He died at his chateau in Maurepas near Paris on May 12, 1957, at age 71.